benjamin-wilkins/treasure-in-hiding/ch-4.md

 "Look!
 There's someone there!"

 And there was.
 In fact, there were 2 people.
 They came up and said hello.
-It turned out that they were called Max and Jessica, and that they lived in the house next door.
+It turned out that they were called Max and Jessie, and that they lived in the house next door.

 Rose had an idea.